 If you have privileges, it is important to recognise and acknowledge any advantages these have given you in life.
 They are a key part of your identity, who you are and your ego.
 If you don’t recognise your privileges then you don’t know yourself.
 Ask yourself honestly, what privileges do you have?
 For example, is it just your skills and knowledge that have got you into higher education, or have you been fortunate?

 Don’t have too high an opinion of yourself and your privileges, otherwise you’ll overlook your flaws and won’t improve

 If you’re struggling to think of any privileges, see section 2.4.4 for some suggestions.

-Being mindful of any privileges that you have is not just a part of your identity.
+Being mindful of any privileges that you have is not just a part of knowing yourself better.
 Being grateful for those privileges is beneficial for your mental health too, see the discussion of section 3.4.

 2.2.7 Deathbed thought experiment

-Figure 2.9: One day your heart will stop beating, hopefully not for a long time yet, but it will happen.
-If you live for an average length of time, your heart will beat more than 2.5 billion times.
+Figure 2.10: One day your heart will stop beating, hopefully not for a long time yet, but it will happen.
+The grim reaper gets us all in the end. ☠️ If you live for an average length of time, your heart will beat more than 2.5 billion times.
 Now imagine your heart will stop beating in a weeks time.
 As you reflect on your life, would you have any regrets?
 If so, what would they be?
 This deathbed thought experiment will force you to think about who you are and what you value.
 Computer generated cross section 3D model of the human heart via Wikimedia Commons by DrJanaOfficial at w.wiki/36zc

 One of the things you’ll probably want to do is reflect on your life and wonder: